 We’re here if you need us

-As always, but even more so now, our team is here for any questions or concerns that you might have.
-We will keep posting new content on a weekly basis on how to simplify the transition to remote teaching and ease the lives of both teachers and students, so stay tuned.
-And stay healthy!
+Our team is here for any questions or concerns that you might have.
+We continuously post content to ease the lives of both teachers and students, so stay tuned!

 Amber holds a BA in English with teacher licensure.
 She is certified to teach grades 6-12 but currently teaches high school students in an alternative setting.
 She is Google Levels 1-2 certified, SmartBoard certified, and Newsela certified.
 In her free time, she mostly enjoys playing with her dogs or plan for her upcoming wedding.